Diversity Makes a Difference

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

 At Auburn University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.

 This university is ranked at #182 in male to female diversity nationwide.
 The undergraduate population is comprised of 12,709 males and 11,919 females.

 Explore Male/Female Diversity at Auburn

-If available, the chart below will include the male to female ratio among Auburn's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Auburn's undergraduate students.